hi-ban/charger-boy/README.md

 # BATTERY CONNECTION

 I used a 2mm PH connector and it seems to be the largest one which fits.
 But you can also use a 1.5mm ZH connector, or just splice the cables.
+I recommend using a connector so you can easily disconnect the battery.
 See the images below:

 <img src="images/battery_connection.png"><br>